mateochr/Producer-Consumer/README.md

 # Producer-Consumer
-Producer-Consumer system that uses POSIX threads.
 In this implementation one or more thread-producers generate random numbers and insert them at the tail of the circular buffer.
 Meanwhile one more thread-consumers extract the random numbers from the other end of the circular buffer.
 **Mutual exclusion** exists, meaning there is no inserting or/and exctracting from the same position of the circular buffer.
 Also both producers and consumers are prevented from adding/removing in/from the circular buffer while it's full/empty (**Conditional waiting**).